Bhism-dev/Bhism/README.md

 That's it!
 You are now ready to work on the frontend of your project.

 ```
-NOTE: Step 2 is only required for the first time you set up the project.
+NOTE: Step 0 and 2 is only required for the first time you set up the project.
 You can skip it for subsequent runs.
 ```